ehalpern/macwire-config/README.md

 The tag \`search.port\` is the configuration property name surrounded by backquotes.
 (It is actually the generated marker trait `Config.Tags.`\``search.port`\`).

-The type Int must match the type inferred from reading the configuraiton property value.
+The type `Int` must match the type inferred from reading the value of search.port from the configuration.
 If the types don't match, the compilation will fail.

-The following table shows the scala type inferred from each of the possible configuration value forms:
+The following table illustrates each of the possible scala types that can be inferred from configuration values:

  Value Example | Scala type
 ---------------|------------